mfthomps/Labtainers/docs/overview.md

 -----------------
 The container for each lab is built for the student when they first run the "start.py" script, naming the lab.
-Once built, a container can be stopped, started and paused.
+Once built, a container can be stopped or restarted.

 Parameterization of labs, (e.g., modifying configuration data or source code to reflect values specific to the student), is controlled by a "parameter.config" configuration file in each lab's